benelan/gh-fzf/README.md

     The notification has [actions](https://dunst-project.org/documentation#ACTIONS) for "view logs" and "open in browser" when using `dunstify`.
 There is an additional "download artifacts" or "rerun failed jobs" action depending on whether the run passed or failed, respectively.

+    > [!NOTE]
-    > **NOTE:** The run watcher process is executed in the background, so closing `gh-fzf` won't prevent the desktop notification from displaying.
+    > The run watcher process is executed in the background, so closing `gh-fzf` won't prevent the desktop notification from displaying.
 Use `pkill -f "gh run watch --exit-status"` to terminate the run watcher.

 ### `workflow`